How does breast milk donation work? Can I donate? Or receive donated breast milk for my baby? And what are breast milk banks?

 Breast milk banks are organizations that collect, process, and distribute breast milk obtained from carefully selected donors.
 The milk is distributed to hospitals in nearby areas or even within the same country for the nutrition of babies that are particularly fragile and whose mothers cannot supply them with (enough of) their own milk.

 Is there a milk bank in my country?

-Very probably yes.
-Milk banks exist now in each continent in the world.
+Very probably, yes.
+Milk banks exist now in each continent of the world.
 Brazil happens to be the country with the largest and probably oldest network of breast milk banks worldwide.
-Brazil has managed to build a network which is fully recognized by and integrated with the public health system of the country.
+Brazil has managed to build a network that is fully recognized by and integrated with the public health system of the country.
 A great achievement that some other countries, unfortunately, can only dream of.

 Human Milk Banking Association of North America currently has 31 member organizations in the US and Canada.

-To find a breast milk bank near your location, simple search for “breast milk bank” + your city name.
+To find a breast milk bank near your location, simply search for “breast milk bank” + your city name.
 You can, of course, also ask your health nurse or midwife.

 Can all babies receive donor milk?